If an injury has set you back, we'll help you move forward

 Breach of duty occurs whenever a medical practitioner behaves in a manner that drops below reasonably expected standards.
 This will usually be decided by independent medical evidence and expert opinion concerning the facts of your case.

-No win, no fee ectopic pregnancy misdiagnosis compensation claims
+Can I make a no win, no fee ectopic pregnancy misdiagnosis claim?

 Author: